Hello everyone!

 The doctor visits

-During one of these, the Ureaplasma doctor who was treating me said (despite the absence of any symptoms) that I had a bit of candida, clearly visible, without swabs or tests, and rightly thought it best to prescribe me the antibiotic, the first of a long series.
+During one of these, the Urea doctor who was treating me said (despite the absence of any symptoms) that I had a bit of candida, clearly visible, without swabs or tests, and rightly thought it best to prescribe me the antibiotic, the first of a long series.

 I started collecting the various figurine-style STD infections: escherichia, various streptococci, ureaplasma (both strains), mycoplasmas and so on.